Icarus-Prophet/Beyond-Null/Prophets_Beyond_NullReadme.txt

 		Talents-D_Talents.json:
 			The entire list of talents Starting from Bow_Accuracy to Fishing_Golden_Zone_Size carefully trimmed to only the talents that have values and then given the 40% Boost.
 		Tags-D_TagQueries.json:
-			Adjusted Building_Wood to include Beeswax piece in it's search, Added entry: Any_WoodFortification to accomodate Wood Structures fix, Adjusted Spoilable_ColdSlowsSpoilRate to remove ice from it's table disallowing frosting.
+			Adjusted Building_Wood to include Beeswax pieces and fortification Walls in it's search, Added entry: Any_WoodFortification to accomodate Wood Structures fix, Adjusted Spoilable_ColdSlowsSpoilRate to remove ice from it's table disallowing frosting.
 	(2/14/2025)
 		List To be generated...lol hang on it's a bit.